Jeroen Boere

 Jeroen Willem Boere (18 November 1967 – 16 August 2007) was a Dutch professional footballer who played as a striker.
 He was the younger brother of Remco Boere, who played for clubs including Den Haag and Zwolle.
-He started his professional career at SBV Excelsior and went on to play for several teams, mostly at Holland's second level.
+He played youth football at VV Spirit and started his professional career at Excelsior Rotterdam then went on to play for several teams, mostly at Holland's second level.

+Career

 England

 A tall striker, Jeroen Boere went abroad in summer 1993 when he was signed by Billy Bonds for £250,000 to play for newly promoted West Ham United in the Premier League.
 Jeroen, or 'Yosser' as he was known to his teammates, made his debut for West Ham on 25 September 1993 in a 2–0 defeat to Newcastle United but was sent off for a clash with Kevin Scott.
 Although he struggled to gain a regular place in the West Ham first team, he memorably scored twice for them in a Premier League game at Elland Road on 10 December 1994 to secure a 2–2 draw against Leeds United.

 His stay with West Ham lasted two seasons and he was loaned out to Portsmouth and West Bromwich Albion.
 He was recalled back to West Ham because of their striker shortage when they were near the foot of the table; he formed a partnership with Tony Cottee which helped West Ham to avoid relegation that season.
 He eventually moved to Crystal Palace in 1995 as part of the deal that took Iain Dowie back to the Boleyn Ground.
 His spell at Palace was short-lived, however, and he moved on to Southend United at the end of the season.